DolphDev/PSV/Documentation/Rows.md

 This method adds a column to the row. `columnname` should be the long version (For example "Name"); `columndata` is the what the column data will be.
 Its defaults to an empty string.

-###`.longcolumn`
+###`.longcolumn(columns=None)`

-This computed attribute (property) returns a dictionary with the original column names as the keys and the text in the columns as the values.
+This method returns a dictionary with the original column names as the keys and the text in the columns as the values.
 This is mainly used in output, but may have some other usecases.
+If columns is None, all columns are returned.